 Children’s National has a long history of providing subspecialty care in nuclear medicine, with one of the largest volumes of pediatric nuclear medicine procedures in the country.

-Children’s nuclear medicine team is composed of world-renowned leaders in nuclear medicine.
-Our radiologists are Eglal Shalaby-Rana, MD, and Pranav Vyas, MD, who combined offer more than 30 years of experience.
+Children’s nuclear medicine team is comprised of world-renowned leaders in nuclear medicine, including radiologists Eglal Shalaby-Rana, M.D., and Pranav Vyas, M.D.

 How Nuclear Medicine is Helpful

-Nuclear medicine is sometimes a better test in the diagnoses and treatment of certain conditions compared to other imaging techniques.
+Nuclear medicine is sometimes a better test in the diagnosis and treatment of certain conditions compared to other imaging techniques.
 However, nuclear medicine scans are usually performed in combination with other imaging tests and procedures, such as MRI.

 In nuclear medicine, nuclear radiologists place an energy source (a radioactive substance) inside the body, usually through an IV injection.
 All radioactive substances emit energy, such as gamma rays or gamma radiation.
 Using special cameras, Children’s technologists can take a picture of the gamma rays to see how the body absorbs, reflects and scatters the energy inside the body.